skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 entrance to this room drops a pile of stone blocks on him.
 He is pummeled.

-Eomer, sick of waiting outside, decides to join the party.
+Eomier, sick of waiting outside, decides to join the party.
 Beck goes outside, since this place seems too crowded for six people.

 > Pat joined the game at this point.
 Up until this point in the
-> session, Eomer has been an NPC.
+> session, Eomier has been an NPC.

 ![](images/uc_map11.gif)